openstack/openstack-manuals/doc/admin-guide-cloud/source/blockstorage_over_subscription.rst

 .. note::

    ``max_over_subscription_ratio`` can be configured for each back end when multiple-storage back ends are enabled.
 It is provided as a reference implementation and is used by the LVM driver.
-However, it is not a requirement for a driver to use this option from :file:`cinder.conf`.
+However, it is not a requirement for a driver to use this option from ``cinder.conf``.

    ``max_over_subscription_ratio`` is for configuring a back end.
 For a driver that supports multiple pools per back end, it can report this ratio for each pool.
 The LVM driver does not support multiple pools.

 The existing ``reserved_percentage`` flag is used to prevent over provisioning.
 This flag represents the percentage of the back-end capacity that is reserved.

 .. note::

    There is a change on how ``reserved_percentage`` is used.
 It was measured against the free capacity in the past.
 Now it is measured against the total capacity.

 Capabilities
 ~~~~~~~~~~~~